Kpable/100-days-of-game-dev/log.md

 **Details**:
   - Changed the origin of projectiles to around the ship

 **Thoughts** Wanted to refactor how the weapons work.
-Previously the i imported it from a tutorial but i want to add some more versatility.
+Previously the I imported it from a tutorial but I want to add some more versatility.
 The plan is to have the gun objects circle around the ship depending on the weapon type.

 **Examples**: